 In Jordan, SAMS continues to expand our relationships with Jordanian authorities, including new engagement with members of the Jordanian Parliament.
 SAMS also played an increased role in several regional NGO forums, including SIRF, advocating for the protection of humanitarian workers.
-In September Dr. Maher Azzouz, SAMS Chairman, spoke at a conference SAMS also worked with partners to increase in Amman hosted by the Council of Europe, which focused on the economic potential of diasporas.
+In September Dr. Maher Azzouz, SAMS Chairman, spoke at a conference in Amman hosted by the Council of Europe, which focused on the economic potential of diasporas.